 The 2021 Finance Law extended the 2020 guidelines without major upheaval.

-SSC Maintained
+SSC Reintroduced

 Tax Neutrality for Restructurings (Art.
 247-XXVIII)